 Even though not a specific, statutory defense, some defendants gamble with nullification defenses.
 These involve cases where the defendant admits to the assault, admits that he committed the assault with the required intent, but asks the jury to ignore and let him off of the charges for a really good reason.
 For example, if a victim is constantly entering a defendant’s property and throwing out racially harassing comments, then a defendant may assault the victim out of frustration and argue to the jury that the victim’s behavior warranted the action and any reasonable person could have had the same response.

 What Are the Consequences of a Criminal Battery Conviction?

-Most basic criminal battery charges are misdemeanor level offenses.
+Most basic criminal battery charges are misdemeanor-level offenses.
 This means that the punishment range is probation or up to two years in jail.
 If a defendant is placed on probation, he will be required to complete the usual terms of any other misdemeanor probation.
 However, defendants can also be required to make restitution or complete anger management counseling as additional conditions.
-A basic criminal battery charge usually involves lower-level assaults, like a push, slap, or other contact with minimal injuries.
+A basic criminal battery charge usually involves lower-level assaults, like a push, slap, or other contact that causes a minor physical injury.

 Regardless of whether a defendant is contemplating a felony or misdemeanor plea to a criminal battery charge, a defendant should also understand the other consequences outside the courtroom.
 If a person is in the process of obtaining citizenship, they could be denied citizenship and deported, even for a misdemeanor criminal battery charge.
 If a person works in a specialized profession that requires a state license (like plumbing, nursing, etc.), then some states will suspend or revoke a person’s license after a criminal battery conviction.